-Note that the, rather large, scope on the top of the blaster is kind of pointless.
+Note that the large scope on the top of the blaster is kind of pointless.
 Of course, you can use it to try and aim better, but it doesn’t actually magnify your target or anything like that.

-Add to that the fact that this scope is a bit bulky and you can’t adjust or remove it, I would argue that the integrated scope isn’t exactly the best part of the Nerf Ultra Pharaoh.
+Add to that the fact that this scope is a bit bulky (and you can’t adjust or remove it), and I would argue that the integrated scope isn’t exactly the best part of the Nerf Ultra Pharaoh.

 Will Nerf ever be able to turn the Ultra series of blasters into a success?
 The problem with Ultra is that the blasters have never met the advertised expectations in regards to performance.

 The Nerf Ultra Pharaoh is definitely a big step in the right direction.
 It’s a blaster that feels very robust, performs well as a sniper rifle, and has fantastic looks (although that’s highly subjective).

 The advertised firing range of 120 feet (36 meters) isn’t very realistic.
-And that’s the issue with the Ultra series, the blasters are a bit over-hyped.
-And if they hadn’t been so over-hyped, they would have actually been received a lot better.
+And that’s the issue with the Ultra series; the blasters are a bit overhyped.
+And if they hadn’t been so overhyped, they would have perhaps been received better.

 All that said, I really do like the Ultra Pharaoh, and if you’re in the market for a new Nerf sniper rifle, the Pharaoh is definitely a good choice.